 Our vision is to help all adoptable shelter dogs in the U.S. find a happy home, and we will continue to expand our reach as we grow, including forging partnerships with additional shelters regionally and beyond.
 But to ensure we’re true to our purpose, we’re also committed to sustainable and responsible growth.
 We need to ensure we are delivering the highest level of service to our partner shelters before we expand our reach.
 If you’d like to get in touch regarding a future partnership, please use our Contact Us form.
 Read below to learn how else you can get involved with Gigi’s, too!

 Thank you for your interest in adopting a dog from Gigi’s!
-Dogs who have completed our program and are ready for adoption will be listed on our website and Petfinder.
-For inquiries about available dogs on our site please direct questions to email@example.com.
+Dogs who have completed our program and are ready for adoption will be listed on our Available Gigi’s Graduates page here.
+You will be able to apply for any of our dogs by clicking on their profiles and filling out an application.
+Have more questions about adopting with Gigi’s?
+Email us at email@example.com.

 Thanks to the generous support of people like you, Gigi’s can improve the health and well-being of shelter dogs by focusing on high-quality care, efficiency, disease control and stress reduction.
 Every donation big or small helps us provide immunizations, medicine, nutrition, medical procedures, and transportation to get more dogs into permanent homes sooner.
 Click here to give a gift online using our secure portal or use the Contact Us form to connect about financially supporting Gigi’s in another way.